Skip to content

 The New Node on Network Map dialog appears.

-In the Node Name field, type a name for the first node to be created in the new network map.
+2. In the Node Name field, type a name for the root node of the new network map.

-In the Node Category field, select a node category that you want the first node to belong to.
+3. In the Node Category field, select a node category that you want the root node to belong to.

-Optional: To assign a template to the first node for parameter matching, click or tap the Assign Template field and either select an existing template or create a new template.
+4. Optional: To assign a different template to the root node, other than the project-assigned template, for parameter matching, click or tap the Assign Template field and either select an existing template or create a new template.

-The network map and node are displayed in the Network Map view.
+The new network map and its root node are displayed in the Network Map view.

-Click or tap the new node button to the right of a predecessor node in a branch to display a menu, and select the New node option.
+1. Click or tap the new node button (add symbol with a circle around it) to the right of an existing node where you want to position a new node in a branch.
+From the menu, select the New node option.

 The New Node dialog appears.

-The new node is created as a successor node to the right of the predecessor node of the same branch.
+The new node is created to the right of the preceding node of the same branch.

 A branch node is the first node of a new branch that stems from from an existing branch of a network map.

-Click or tap the add button to the right of a predecessor node in a branch to display a menu, and select the New branch node option.
+1. Click or tap the add button to the right of an existing node in a branch, where you would like the new branch node to be positioned.
+From the menu, select the New branch node option.

 The New branch node dialog appears.